“‘Thou Art an Elect Lady’” Revelations in Context (2016)

 But these spiritual experiences had been accompanied by inconvenience and pain.
 Joseph and Emma first lived with the Smith family in Manchester, New York, and then moved to live with the Hales in Harmony, Pennsylvania, where Emma had grown up.
 During their first years of marriage, the couple moved at least four times between Harmony and upstate New York, traversing approximately 300 miles each time.
 In June 1828, Emma gave birth to a son, who “died the same hour” of his birth.3 Their early years were filled with poverty.
 Joseph wrote that in 1829 they had become very poor—“reduced in property,” he termed it—and Emma’s father “was about to turn me out of doores & I had not where to go and I cried unto the Lord that he would provide for me to accomplish the work whereunto he had commanded me.”4 In their hour of need, faithful friends—such as Josiah Stowell, Martin Harris, and Oliver Cowdery—often provided Joseph and Emma with financial assistance.

 Notwithstanding these challenges, Emma desired to be baptized in June 1830.
 Joseph and Emma traveled to Colesville, New York, where she was baptized along with several other converts, including members of the Knight family, who had also supported them financially during the translation of the Book of Mormon.
-However, on the evening of Sunday, June 27, opponents of the infant church destroyed a dam built for the baptisms.
+However, in the early morning hours of Sunday, June 27, opponents of the infant church destroyed a dam built for the baptisms.
 Early the next morning, Joseph Smith’s history recounts, “we were on the alert, and before our enemies were aware we had repaired the dam, and proceeded to baptize.”
 Oliver Cowdery baptized Emma and 12 others.
 Before the baptismal service had ended, “the mob began again to collect, and shortly after we had retired, they amounted to about fifty men.”
 Joseph, Emma, and the other Church members had gone into Joseph Knight Sr.’s home, but it was soon surrounded by men “raging with anger and apparently wishful to commit violence upon us.”
 Joseph Smith’s history continues: “Some asked us questions, others threatened us, so that we thought it wisdom to leave and go to the house of Newel Knight.”5 Nevertheless, the Saints were followed, and the harassment continued.

 The Saints planned a meeting for that evening, during which Emma and the other newly baptized individuals would receive the gift of the Holy Ghost and be confirmed members of the Church.
 However, as they gathered, a constable arrested Joseph Smith “on charge of being a disorderly person; of setting the country in an uproar by preaching the Book of Mormon.”
 The constable explained that the mob hoped to ambush Joseph after his arrest; however, the constable “was determined to save me from them, as he had found me to be a different sort of person from what I had been represented to him.”
 They soon encountered the mob, but to the “great disappointment” of the vigilantes, the constable “gave the horse the whip and drove me out of their reach.”
 After arriving in South Bainbridge in Chenango County, the constable stayed with Joseph Smith that night “in an upper room of a Tavern.”
 To protect Joseph, the constable “slept during the night with his feet against the door, and a loaded musket by his side.”6